More Info About Our Holistic Curriculum

 Production

 We embrace the fact that the walls of separation traditionally found in music production - separating writer from artist, artist from producer, and producer from engineer and mixer - have all but eroded within the context of pop music production.
-The curriculum therefore, is designed to teach the music production process in a holistic and pragmatic way.
-The curriculum focuses on best practices, artistry, listening skills, and musicality, more so than traditional technical theory, and old guard pedagogy.
-That being said, all students are expected to become proficient users of both digital and more traditional analog recording technologies.
+The curriculum is therefore designed to teach the music production process in a holistic and pragmatic way.
+The pedagogical focus is on best practices, artistry, listening skills, and musicality, more so than traditional technical theory, and old guard pedagogy.
+In terms of engineering, science and math are kept to a minimum.
+That being said, all students are expected to become proficient users of both digital and analog recording technologies.

+Lastly, we believe that production sits at the intersection of art, commerce, and technology.
+Therefore, leadership training, emerging technologies, the business and logistics of production, and the principles of artistic development are taught alongside the more commonly embraced areas of creative methodology, sound creation, and recording techniques.
 Students are trained to be prepared and well at ease in handling the pressures of varied recording studio environments.

-We believe that production sits at the intersection of our industry’s art, commerce and technology.
-Therefore, leadership training, the business and logistics of production, emerging technology, and principles of artistic development are taught alongside the more commonly embraced areas of creative methodology, sound creation, and recording principles & techniques.
-Students are taught to understand the artistic and cultural sensibilities of the world in which they create, to better develop work of lasting cultural and artistic value.
-In line with the principles of Tisch School of the Arts, our aim is to train artists to be deeply informed critical thinkers.
+Students are taught to understand the artistic and cultural sensibilities of the world in which they create, leading them to develop work of lasting social and artistic value.
+In line with the principles of Tisch School of the Arts, our aim is to train our students to be deeply informed critical thinkers.

 We believe that artistic self-exploration is a discovery process that relies on the development of three main components.
 One’s skill set, a constantly evolving and growing collection of tools and techniques that is within the control of each student-artist to continually expand.
 One's Instincts and the ways in which one reacts and responds to each artistic decision they and their collaborators make are carefully refined with exposure to iconic songs, styles and approaches as well as extensive stage, studio and workshop opportunities.
 One’s aesthetic filter or their cultural diet is vigilantly curated in order to maintain a sense of artistic and cultural relevance in the shifting landscape of the music industry.